OpenST/ost-wallet-sdk-react-native/documentation/OstTransactionConfig.md

 ## Introduction

 App developers can configure session `expiration_time` and `spending_limit` while executing transaction.

-To configure the content, the sdk needs to be provided with [JSON object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).
+To configure the session creation parameters (session buckets), provide the sdk with JSON object.
 The default configuration can be found [here](../js/TransactionHelper/ost-transaction-config.json).

-## Dictionary Data Structure
+## Configuration Data Structure

 Here is the small sample json representation of the configuration.